FAQ - Frequently asked questions

 There is a dedicated video tutorial available about the Input Section.

-Rig Volume (bottom row left) is made for adjusting relative volume differences between Rigs for your performance.
+Rig Volume is made for adjusting relative volume differences between Rigs for your performance.
 In general it should be placed on or around the middle position (unity volume).
 If you do that, you should rarely see a red OUTPUT LED.
+The parameter Rig Volume is available in Rig Settings at all PROFILER models.
+In addition, Head, Rack, and Player models offer dedicated physical knobs.

 Check out the Factory Rigs Reference List on the KEMPER™ web-page.